-The Application for Admission to a Progressive Master’s Program must be approved by the deans of the bachelor’s and the master’s degree-granting schools at USC and submitted to the Degree Progress Department.
-An approved course plan proposal and letters of recommendation from two USC faculty members must be submitted with the application, with at least one of the recommendations coming from a faculty member in the student’s bachelor’s degree major department.
+The Application for Admission to a Progressive Master's Program must be approved by the deans of the bachelor's and the master's degree-granting schools at USC and submitted to the Graduate School.
+An approved course plan proposal and letters of recommendation from two USC faculty members must be submitted with the application, with at least one of the recommendations coming from a faculty member in the student's bachelor's degree major department.

-Progressive degree program students must fulfill all the requirements for both the bachelor’s degree and the master’s degree.
-The total number of units for the master’s degree, however, may be reduced by a maximum of one-third.
-A minimum of two-thirds of the units required for the master’s degree must be at or above the 500 level.
-Students will be subject to undergraduate academic progress standards while in undergraduate status and master’s academic progress standards while in graduate status.
-The degrees may be awarded separately, but the master’s degree will not be awarded before the undergraduate degree.
+Progressive degree program students must fulfill all the requirements for both the bachelor's degree and the master's degree except for the total number of units for each degree.
+A maximum of one-third of the course units for the master's degree may overlap with course units for the bachelor's degree.
+Students will be subject to undergraduate academic progress standards while in undergraduate status and master's academic progress standards while in graduate status.
+The degrees may be awarded separately, but the master's degree will not be awarded before the undergraduate degree.
 The time limit for completing a progressive degree program is 12 semesters.

 In most cases, students will be classified as undergraduate students for the first eight semesters of college enrollment.
 In the ninth semester, students will be changed to graduate status.
 While classified as an undergraduate, students will be assessed the undergraduate tuition rate and the enrollment status will be determined by undergraduate standards.
 While classified as graduate students, students will be assessed the graduate tuition rate appropriate for their master's degree program and the enrollment status will be determined by graduate standards.
 (For summer session units and transfer units, 16 units equal one USC semester.)

-Students who receive a research assistant or a teaching assistant award before completing eight semesters will be changed to graduate status and will be ineligible to receive undergraduate financial aid.
+Students who receive a research assistant or a teaching assistant award before completing eight semesters will be changed to graduate status.
 Students must have completed 128 units to be eligible for a research assistant or teaching assistant award.
 (AP, IB and transfer units may be used in the 128 unit total.)

 Detailed information about specific progressive degree programs is listed in the corresponding school section.

-Unit RequirementThe course of study for the master’s degree must include at least 24 units in required and elective courses.
-In addition, students in a program requiring a thesis must register for four units of 594ab Master’s Thesis.
-The minimum unit requirement for a master’s degree is established at the time the program is approved and may not be waived.
+Unit RequirementThe minimum unit requirement for a master's degree is established at the time the program is approved and may not be waived.
 At least 20 of these units must be completed at USC.
 The minimum number of units for a doctoral degree is 60, at least 24 of which (exclusive of Doctoral Dissertation 794) must be completed at USC.
 In addition, at least one-half of the total number of units applied toward a graduate degree must be completed at USC.
 The minimum number of units for a doctoral degree with Advanced Standing upon entrance is 36.
 No exceptions are allowed.

 A department or school which has a graduate program approved by the university requiring a higher minimum may not waive that requirement.
 The unit requirement for a dual degree program is established at the time the program is approved by the university and may not be waived.

-Regardless of the number of units specified in the university catalogue as required for a graduate degree, at least two-thirds of the units applied toward the degree (including transfer work and not including 594 or 794) must be at the 500 level or higher.
-Students with Advanced Standing in doctoral programs may not apply additional 400-level course work toward that degree; individual exceptions will not be allowed.
+Regardless of the number of units required for a graduate degree, at least two-thirds of the units applied toward the degree (including transfer work and not including 594 or 794) must be at the 500 level or higher.
+Students with Advanced Standing in doctoral programs may not apply additional 400-level course work toward that degree.
+Individual exceptions will not be allowed.
 Some degree programs, where designated by the faculty and approved by the University Committee on Curriculum, permit a higher maximum number of 400-level units.

 Unit credit indicates the number of semester units earned in the course; these units may or may not be applicable to the degree.
 Degree credit indicates the units are applicable to the degree.